- Synergy Research reported that IBM had 7 percent of the cloud infrastructure market

 - These major platforms probably only went all-in on flexbox fairly recently

-Now it’s a fact that working in an office to some may sound like just an excuse to sit down and talk on the phone all day while surfing Facebook, and while granted it’s not quite as labor intensive as say, being a contractor, it does has its own unique sets of stresses,, strains and professional expectations of your work.
-One of the things you are expected to do in most offices is to give your 100% to the company and use every opportunity to innovate and keep up to date with the latest developments and products that are relevant to your industry or role in the organization, however, more focus on the latest and most cutting edge can sometimes mean lack of dedication to the bread and butter skills that you need daily.
+Now it’s a fact that working in an office to some may sound like just an excuse to sit down and talk on the phone all day while surfing Facebook, and while granted it’s not quite as labor intensive as say, being a contractor, it does have its own unique sets of stresses, strains and professional expectations of your work.
+One of the things you are expected to do in most offices is to give your 100% to the company and use every opportunity to innovate and keep up to date with the latest developments and products that are relevant to your industry or role in the organization, however, more focus on the latest and most cutting edge can sometimes mean lack of dedication to the bread-and-butter skills that you need daily.

 Using CRM software

 Now more and more in this day and age there has been a shift in focus from individuality and tailoring your solution to the exact requirements that your client or customer has, to efficiency within the workforce and maintaining that level of quality while at the same time being able to accurately display your hard work to both your superiors within the office and your clients who are paying you for this work.
 And the way that businesses these days keep track of time and effort put into their projects is through CRM or “project Management software”.
 They vary in complexity and in specific applications and features but they all have the same task which is too accurately track, record and share work that is being completed by your company and be able to accurately display information like total amount of time worked, progress to completion for the project and are able to issue tasks to specific members of the team.

 So, keeping up to date with developments and new features in this field will definitely give you the edge if your company ever decides to change their system over to a newer, better provider.
 After all if you can get a smoother interface with additional features for roughly the same price, then although some of your staff may struggle to adapt in the short term, for the decision maker it’s a no-brainer.
 And you will make yourself look great in front of your bosses for already knowing how half of the new features work.